xiaokai1996/sky-take-out/notes/project_basic.md

 npm install eslint eslint-plugin-vue babel-eslint
 ```

-If always have some dependency problem, try using this cmd to remove all the conflicts and install other s
+If always have some dependency problem, try using this cmd to remove all the conflicts and install others

 ```shell
 npm uninstall fibers && rm package-lock.json && rm -R node_modules && npm install
 ```

 ## Install & run from nginx